 Along the way Sidney was an honored guest at events ranging from the Westminster Dog Show to the Wash.
 D.C.
 Memorial Day Parade in 2019, to the Veterans Day Parade in 2019 in NYC, where he was pushed in his wheelchair by the Mayor up 6th Ave.
 In Nashville this year, John Rich dedicated a song to Sidney that aired July 4th in a national TV special.

-Sidney was Best Man at his son's wedding in January this year - an event he'd waited 65 years for!
+Sidney was Best Man at his son Paul's wedding in January 2021 - an event he'd waited 65 years for!

 Sidney during his Army days.